 The interest rate is a fixed rate of 7.21% on loans disbursed on or after July 1, 2014.
 As a parent, you may borrow through a PLUS Loan to meet your student’s educational costs, less any other financial aid that your student may have been awarded.
 Eligibility is not based on need or income, but parents must not have an adverse credit history.
 Normally repayment of the Direct PLUS Loan begins 60 days after the last disbursement.
 However, if you're a parent PLUS borrower, you can defer repayment of Direct PLUS Loans; while the student for whom you obtained the loan is enrolled at least half time, and for an additional six months after the student graduates or drops below half-time enrollment.
 You may complete the Parent PLUS Loan Application and the Parent PLUS Loan Master Promissory Note online.

 A variety of alternative loan programs are available to students and parents that provide additional resources to meet education costs.
-You may borrow up to your cost of attendance less any other financial aid that you may have been awarded.
+You may borrow up to your cost of attendance, less any other financial aid that you may have been awarded.
+Thiel College encourages students to exhaust their scholarship, grant and federal student loan options before applying for a private student loan.

 Most lenders require the student to have a credit worthy co-borrower or cosigner on the loan unless the student has established a two-year credit history.
 Those considering this type of funding should compare all loan programs and determine which is best for them.
-Some of the alternative loans Thiel students have used in the past are linked below.
+Remember, you may select any lender when borrowing an alternative loan.
+Some alternative loans Thiel students have used in the past are linked below.
+Neither Thiel College nor the Financial Aid Office endorses or recommends any of these products or lender by including them on this list.